CS-SI/eodag/docs/cli_user_guide.rst

                      --cruncher-args FilterOverlap minimum_overlap 10 \
                      --query "foo=1&bar=2"

-* If the product type is not known, it can also be guessed by EODAG during the search based on parameters in the search request.
+* If the collection is not known, it can also be guessed by EODAG during the search based on parameters in the search request.
 The possible parameters are:

   - `instrument` (e.g. MSI)